rcman/visionfive2/README.md

 <br>
 Downloading an older image just to get it to boot and then you need to update the firmware, like they couldn't do that before they sold it.
 How lazy!
 <br>
-Downloaded the Ubuntu image from Ubuntu.com for this board thinking it that's all I needed to do, NOPE!
+Downloaded the Ubuntu image from Ubuntu.com for this board is all I needed?
+NOPE!
 <br>
 <br>